Email: [email protected]

 MAST/ENVI 263 The Global Ocean: An Interdisciplinary Introduction (Spring)

 MAST/ENVI 258 Debating Ocean Biodiversity at the Intersection of Science and Policy (Spring)

 Research: How and why marine species exist in particular habitats

-Tim Pusack is an Assistant Professor at Williams College and teaches Marine Ecology for the Williams-Mystic Program.
-Prof Pusack’s research focuses on why and how species exists in their particular habitats.
-His work includes studies of community ecology, species interactions, dispersal, and adaptation.
-For his Ph.D. at Oregon State University, he used genetic and field ecology techniques to study larval dispersal and the Lionfish invasion.
-As a Post-Doctoral Scholar at the University of South Florida, he studied how fluctuation in abiotic conditions affected species interactions on and persistence of oyster reefs.
+Tim studies community ecology, species interactions, dispersal, and adaptation.
+While working towards his Ph.D., Tim used genetic and field ecology techniques to study larval dispersal and the lionfish invasion.
+As a Postdoctoral Scholar at the University of South Florida, he studied how fluctuation in abiotic conditions affected species interactions on and persistence of oyster reefs.

-Pusack is passionate about teaching.
-Before joining the faculty at Williams-Mystic, he taught Ecology, Environmental Science, and developed a Marine Ecology field course at the Keys Marine Laboratory in the Florida Keys.
+Tim is passionate about teaching.
+Before joining the faculty at Williams-Mystic, he taught Ecology and Environmental Science at Keys Marine Laboratory in the Florida Keys and developed a Marine Ecology field course at the Keys Marine Laboratory in the Florida Keys.
 He is also an avid hiker and SCUBA diver.

 Experience Williams-Mystic from a student's perspective.

 Tweeting from the field.

 "Sea" our field seminars and life in Mystic firsthand.